 - Online markets: You can make a post on sites like Facebook or Craigslist saying you’re interested in picking up people’s scrap metal.
 The number of people looking for someone to pick up their scrap so they don’t have to deal with it may surprise you.
 Or, you can look for other people’s posts asking for someone to pick up their scrap for free.
 You may have to drive a distance to get the metal, but it may be worth your while.

 Remember to always ask business owners and property managers for permission before rummaging through their scrap.
-They may be happy to let you take scrap metal off their hands, but they may be less glad to find you there without speaking to them first.
+They may be happy to let you take their ferrous and non-ferrous scrap metal off their hands, but they may be less glad to find you there without speaking to them first.